 Passport America has a lot more options.
 The directory here is a printed book, arranged by State (US) and Province (Canada).
 Going to the Tennessee section, I see that Spring Creek Campground is not too far from Nashville, and Big Buck Resort is not too far from Memphis.
 Now, the point of looking through these places (Escapees, Passport America) is that you can get discounts.
 There are limitations, however.
 Sometimes discounts are not available when demand is very high, and often weekends are not discounted because they will fill the slots with customers paying the full amount.
 There are other options, like parks, and Army Corps of Engineers sites.
 These can be even cheaper, or at least comparable in price to the discounts, but the difference is that often that you don’t get the full hook-ups: electricity, water, and sewer.
 And there are areas on federal lands where anyone can camp, subject to a few restrictions, for free.
 These include Bureau of Land Managment lands (BLM), some national forests, etc. They may restrict you to certain areas, and the general rule is that you cannot stay in any one area for more than 14 days.
 These never have any amenities other than nature.
 One problem is that the vast majority of these lands are in the western part of the country, so if you want to visit the east you are out of luck.

 The last step is to call the parks and make reservations.
 Now, some people like to just hit the road and take their chances, but that does not always work out well.
 There are certain parking lots you can stay in over night, but this has problems.
 I cannot even get into my bed unless I put the slide out, and that is at best risky, and at worst just not allowed.
+Further, I need to wear a CPAP machine when I sleep, and that means possibly more electricity than I can get from my battery.
 And with the discounts I can easily afford to pay for a night in an RV campground.